Avinash5435/Avinash5435/README.md

 ## 💼 Experience

-**Junior Development Intern — Your Company Name**
+**Data Analyst Intern - Amnet Digital**
-*Jul 2025 – Present*
+*Nov 2025 – Jan 2026*

-- Developed REST APIs and backend modules
-- Worked on AI-based features like mock interviews and resume tools
-- Built full-stack modules using React and Spring Boot
-- Improved query performance and application flow
+Collected, cleaned, and analyzed data to support business decision-making.
+Worked on data preprocessing, validation, and transformation to improve data quality.
+Created reports and dashboards to present insights in a clear and meaningful way.
+Used Excel, SQL, and data analysis tools to identify trends, patterns, and performance metrics.
+Assisted in generating actionable insights from raw data for business and operational use cases.
+Collaborated with team members to understand requirements and deliver data-driven solutions.
+Gained hands-on experience in data analysis, reporting, and insight generation in a real-world environment.

 ---

 ## 🎓 Education

 **B.Tech in Artificial Intelligence & Data Science**
-Your College Name | CGPA: X.X/10
+Vasireddy Venkatadri Institute of Technology | CGPA: 8.0/10

 **Intermediate (MPC)**
-Your College Name | Percentage: XX%
+ rajadhani Juniour College | Percentage: 96.1%

 ---